First Italian War of Independence: Siege of Bologna (8–16 May 1849)

 The Austrian general Franz Graf von Wimpffen advanced against Bologna first with two precious advantages compared to the earlier attack by Welden in July–August 1848: the Austrians no longer came as invaders, but "in the name of the Pope King" and he had 7,000 soldiers and 13 cannons with steady reinforcements available from the moment that Piedmont had been defeated.

 On 8 May 1849, the assault of the city began.
 It was defended by around 2,000 men, led by the Anconan colonel Angelo Pichi.
 On account of the strong resistance that they encountered, the Austrians stopped the attack and called in reinforcements.
 When these arrived on 14 May, the besieging force totaled 20,000 men with plenty of artillery, that began an intense bombardment which continued for 48 hours.
-On the morning of 16 May, an envoy sent by General Wimpffen was rebuffed by the people and the bombardment continued until the Bolognese surrendered at 2pm and the city was occupied.
+On the morning of 16 May, an envoy sent by General von Wimpffen was rebuffed by the people and the bombardment continued until the Bolognese surrendered at 2pm and the city was occupied.
 On 8 August, the Austrians executed Ugo Bassi and Giovanni Livraghi, two prominent leaders of the Roman Republic at Bologna.